 You will be stared at – you just will.
 Not sure how else to put that.
 But… there is this staring thing, for some reason, I know we don’t look the same or sound the same, even with Level B2 German.
 Think about when we have other nationalities visiting us in America.
 I can tell you, when I was giving tours in Alabama I was intrigued by having foreign visitors.
 It is commonplace here to be starred at – it just happens, sometimes I have fun with it!.
 I just look back and say “Kann Ich helfen.”
 (Can I help you?)
 It usually stops, usually.

 4. Forget May in Germany – just forget it

 Every year we experience the depression of May.
-You would think that this spring, lively month would be welcomed with joy and excitement for impending wonderful weather.
+You would think that this spring, a lively month would be welcomed with joy and excitement for impending wonderful weather.
 However, May is a HUGE spiritual month in Germany and A LOT of days are closed for HOLIDAY – Ferien.
 Some fall on weekends, some in the middle of the week.
 Every year it is always disruptive because most German stores and malls are closed.
 However, restaurants are open so I tend to plan a hike and hit a Waldheim(forest hut) during off days.